Wesley16838/frontend_interview/README.md

 - Build CSS tree
 - Combine to rendertree
 - reflow: compute the layout for each visible element
-- repaint: paint the renfertree to the screen
+- repaint: paint the rendertree to the screen

   > A repaint occurs when changes are made which affect the visibility of an element.
 For examples , visibility, or background color.
   > Reflow means re-calculating the positions of elements in the document.
 The Reflow happens when changes affect the layout of the partial or whole page